Project-Reclass/toynet-flask/README.md

 $ git submodule update --init --recursive
 ```

-You will then need to build the image which will work with the Makefile here.
+You will then need to build the image which will work with the Makefile.
 The default way is to go into the `toynet_mininet` submodule and run one of the following, also in the `toynet_mininet` directory:

 ##### *If you want a TEST(dev) image then run:*
 ```